In today’s digital climate, a website is a must-have for almost all small businesses.

 For example, our website has a Legal Disclaimer page where we talk about how our articles may contain legal information, but users should not misconstrue this general information as legal advice.

-Similarly, a personal trainer’s website may have a legal disclaimer which states “I disclaim liability should my visitors use these workouts without a spotter or proper protective equipment,” while a chef’s recipe website may contain a disclaimer saying that he isn’t responsible if someone messes up a recipe and gets food poisoning.
+Similarly, a personal trainer’s website may have a legal disclaimer that states “I disclaim liability should my visitors use these workouts without a spotter or proper protective equipment,” while a chef’s recipe website may contain a disclaimer saying that he isn’t responsible if someone messes up a recipe and gets food poisoning.

 Or, more commonly, websites that link to other pages will disclaim liability to any information found on these third-party sites.